SvenMichaelKlose/tunix/src/bin/lisp/README.md

 If defined, MACROEXPAND is called by the REPL and the LOAD function to expand expressions before evaluating them. before EVALuating, if defined.
-QUASIQUOTE is like a regular function but called with arguments unevaluated.
+QUASIQUOTE is a user-defined special form which takes its arguments unevaluated.

 # Environment